annisadmulyaa/annisadmulyaa/README.md

 👀 Hi, I’m Annisa!
 I'm just ordinary girl who loves acitivity in nature.
-I'm open to feedback on the projects I share ✨
+I'm open to feedback on the projects I share, just dm my linkedln that I drop in profile ✨

 <!---
 annisadmulyaa/annisadmulyaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.